mre/mre.github.io.v2/blog/2017-hacktoberfest.md

-extends: default.liquid
+permalink: /2017/hacktoberfest
 title: Learn Some Rust During Hacktoberfest
-subtitle: ""
-date:       15 Oct 2017 00:00:00 +0000
-humandate:  15th of October 2017
-path:       2017/hacktoberfest
 excerpt: "October is the perfect time to contribute to Open Source &mdash; at least according to Github and DigitalOcean.
 Because that's when they organize Hacktoberfest, a global event where you get a free shirt and lots of street cred for creating pull requests.
 Let me show you, how *everybody* can contribute code to [Rust](https://www.rust-lang.org/), a safe systems programming language."
+published_date: "2017-10-15 00:00:00 +0000"
+layout: default.liquid
+data:
+  comments: ~
+  translations: ~
+  subtitle: ""
+  humandate: 15th of October 2017
   social_img: 2017_hacktoberfest.png
-comments: null
-translations: null
-css: null
+  css: ~
 ---
 <figure>
    <div class="loader">
             <object data="/img/posts/2017/hacktoberfest/hacktoberfest.svg" type="image/svg+xml"></object>